AureumChaos/LEAP/docs/source/ops.rst

 from an existing set of prospective parents that can be in a new set of prospective parents.

-Fig.2 is shown again here to depict a typical set of LEAP pipeline operators.
+:numref:`pipeline` is shown again here to depict a typical set of LEAP pipeline operators.
 The pipeline generally starts with a "source", or a parent population, from which the next operator typically selects for creating offspring.
 This is followed by a clone operator that ensure the subsequent pertubation operators